tonghuikang/serverless_functions/README.md

 Changes made: https://stackoverflow.com/a/35795883 need to add (or replace with) `AWSLambdaRole` and `AWSLambdaBasicExecutionRole` as per https://stackoverflow.com/a/50656623.
 The regions need to be consistent with your resource, as well.

+### Characterisitics
+- Organisation of functions.
+All of the lambda functions that you can access should appear on https://console.aws.amazon.com/lambda/home?your-region-here#/functions.
+Each function will be assigned certain role, each role will need to be assigned certain policy (as above), and then the functions can call each other.

 TODO: Allow the function to be called externally.
+Understand what AWS Step Functions does.

 ## Azure
 When I wanted to create a nodejs function, I was asked to read these tutorials in this order